minima52/digital-garden/_pages/india-2017.md

 Distance: 10,422 km / 6475.93 mi<br />
 Duration: 14 days (2022-09-16 to 2022-10-04)<br />
-Locations visited:
+Locations visited: Agra, Jaisalmer, Jaipur, Jodhpur, Udaipur
-- Agra
-- Jaisalmer
-- Jaipur
-- Jodhpur
-- Udaipur

 I travelled to India for the second time in 2017.
 I was invited by a tour operator to join them on a famil trip.